Longman-History Today Awards 2019: The Winners

 The Undergraduate Dissertation Prize

 Presented in association with The Royal Historical Society, this year's prize was awarded to Ella Sbaraini (Clare College, Cambridge) for her thesis ‘Rethinking middle-aged women’s sexuality in England, 1700-1815’.

 The Trustees' Award for the promotion of history was awarded to Claire Breay, Head of Ancient, Medieval and Early Modern Manuscripts at the British Library.

-Among many other achievements, Claire was lead curator of the exhibition of the British Library's exhibition Anglo-Saxon Kingdoms: Art, Word, War (2018-19).
+Among many other achievements, Claire was lead curator of the British Library's exhibition Anglo-Saxon Kingdoms: Art, Word, War (2018-19).